tookayclass/2000-class-association.github.io/README.md

   time a change is made, a new set of HTML pages is generated.
 The [Ruby][ruby] libraries required to build the website are defined in the `Gemfile` file.

 - The website is also rebuilt daily.
-This is done by the Travis CI service as configured in the `.travis.yml` file.
+This is done by the [Travis CI][travis] service as configured in the `.travis.yml` file.
 The daily rebuild is required to update pages containing time-dependant information such as upcoming events.

 - General website configuration and meta data are included in the `_config.yml` file.

-- Content can be edited through the Forestry.io service.
+- Content can be edited through the [Forestry.io][forestry] service.
 This is a user-friendly Content Management System built for static websites.
   Alternatively, content could be directly edited from the GitHub repository.

-- In addition to HTML pages, the website generates an RSS feed (`/feed.xml`) and an ICAL calendar of upcoming events (`/events.ics`).
+- In addition to HTML pages, the website generates an [RSS feed][rss] (`/feed.xml`) and an [iCalendar][ical] of upcoming events (`/events.ics`).

 ## Terms and conditions